Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors

-Since we sum over all $i \geq 1$, the coefficients of $q^{n}$ in the full series expansion must satisfy the integer relation that $(m+j) i = n$, which leads to a sum over the divisors $i$ of $n$.
-We must then 1) solve for the input $j = \frac{n}{i}-m$ depending on the other fixed integer parameters to rewrite binomial coefficient terms in the resulting divisor sums and 2) notice that the divisors $i$ are positive integers bounded by $0 < i = \frac{n}{m+j} \leq \frac{n}{m}$ given by
+Since we sum over all $i \geq 1$, the coefficients of $q^{n}$ in the full power series expansion of $L_{i,k,m}(q)$ in $q$ about zero must satisfy the integer relation that $(m+j) i = n$.
+This equation naturally leads to expressing the coefficients of $q^n$ as a sum over the divisors $i$ of $n$ with summands weighted by the coefficients expanded above.

+To conclude the proof of the identity in \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp}, we must then (I) solve for the input $j = \frac{n}{i}-m$ depending on the other fixed integer parameters which allows us to express the inputs to the binomial coefficient terms in the resulting coefficient divisor sums; and then (II) notice that the divisors $i$ of $n$ are positive integers bounded by $0 < i = \frac{n}{m+j} \leq \frac{n}{m}$.
+These two steps imply that

-\end{proof} \begin{proof}[Proof of (ii) in the Corollary] Thus we may apply \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp} to our function, $\Sum_{8,s}(q, i)$, defined in the last subsection along with the known \emph{Cauchy product} formula for the convolution of two generating functions, or in our case functions of $q$, to obtain our result.
+The identity we cited in \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp} of the introduction follows as the special case where we set $f(n) := n^{\alpha}$ for some real-valued parameter $\alpha \geq 0$. \end{proof} \begin{proof}[Proof of (ii) in Corollary~\ref{cor_S4sx_S8sx_exps}] We apply \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp} to our function, $\Sum_{8,s}(q, i)$, defined in the last subsection along with the known Cauchy product formula (finite summation formula) for the coefficients of the convolution of two ordinary generating functions in $q$ to obtain the claimed result.
 More precisely, we see that for $r_0 := 0, 1$ we have a difference of coefficients of the form